LuisER5/Java-Course/README.md

 This project explore basic concepts of java, the project is a calculator and there are three forms to use:

 ## First way
-You can use the command line pointing to the project
+You can use the command line pointing to the project and run it with java commands

 ## Second way
 Just run the project and see the result, there are default values so you can run from your IDE